Yucked/Victoria/README.md

  player.Play(track);
  ```

+ For full usage please look at this example: https://github.com/Yucked/Veronica

 ## 💡 `I Want X Feature In Victoria!`
 You can oepn an issue and describe your feature with massive details and make sure your feature is required on global scale.